 Following registration, you'll receive the Certificate of Amalgamation by email.

-File amalgamation documents by post, courier or fax
+File amalgamation documents by post or courier

-You can send applications to us by:
+You can also send applications to us by post or courier.

 Private Bag 92061